Cloud303/wafr-remediations/cloudformation/monitoring/budgets.md

 - The budget is set up for the AWS account where the CloudFormation stack is created.
 - Notifications are sent via email when actual spend exceeds the specified threshold percentage.
-- The budget includes various cost types like credits, discounts, subscriptions, support, taxes, etc.
+- The budget includes various cost types like credits, discounts, subscriptions, support, taxes, and upfront costs.

-## Customization

-You can modify the template to adjust:
-- Budget name
-- Cost types included in the budget
-- Additional notification thresholds or types

 ## License